j0giwa/j0giwa/README.md

 **`Digital Craftsman (Hobby Developer/Applied Computer Science Stundent)`**

 Hello and welcome to my GitHub profile!<br>
-I'm a Computer Science Student and have been learning to code for 3 Years.<br>
+I'm a Computer Science Student and have been learning to code for 3 Years.
-Though most of my Repository are set to private.<br>

 *   🌍  I'm based in Germany
-*   🚀  I'm currently working on [Automomous Instantdocument System](http://github.com/j0giwa/automomous-instantdocument-system)
+*   🚀  I'm currently working on ...
 *   🧠  I'm learning Java, C/C++, Rust

 ## Tools and Skills 🧰